 Isn’t that great news?
 Whatever you’re doing as a pet parent, keep it up!
 Keeping our fur babies happy and healthy is the best feeling — make sure to enjoy it!

 If your pup knows you’re nearby while they flip onto their back, it’s possible they’re asking for a belly rub before they doze off for the moment.
-For times like this, your pup may not seem as sleepy.
+In times like this, your pup may not seem as sleepy.
 They may be focused on you instead of their nap, which can be equally as adorable.

 If you indulge your buddy with some scratches in moments like this, you may be reinforcing this behavior.
-It’s up to you whether or not that is a good thing, but it’s something to keep in mind.
+It’s up to you whether that is a good thing, but it’s something to keep in mind.

-Whether you’re talking about your pup napping on their back, side, or stomach, there’s certainly a good chance they’re doing so just to be comfortable.
 This is especially likely if your four-legged friend is deep in sleep in this position — it’s a great sign!
 A comfy pup is a well-rested, happy pup, after all.

 Now that you know what it means when a dog sleeps on their back, you can sit back and enjoy all of your goofy pup’s funny nap positions.
 You can smile and laugh at their silly postures with no guilt whatsoever — who doesn’t enjoy stretching out for a comfortable rest?
 Maybe you’ll even let it inspire you to get in on the coziness.
-Naptime, anyone?
+Nap time, anyone?